Krisnadi/mtx-simple-app/README.md

 # MTX Simple App
 This is a simple app where users can sign up and sign in from a landing page into a dashboard.
 It provides options to sign up with email and password, sign in with Google, and sign in with Facebook.
-Inside the dashboard, user can see the profile, change name, and change password.
+Inside the dashboard, user can see the profile, change name, change password, see the user list and statistic.

 ## Requirements
 * Python 3.9.9